 Increased use of technology also increases the risks in cyberattacks and data breaches.
 This is a risk that is also recognized by PERC for its power plant and business operations.
-To mitigate the risk, PERC completed an IT rehabilitation project in 2019 to strengthen its IT infrastructure and processes.
+To mitigate the risk, PERC strengthened its IT infrastructure and processes.
 This includes security hardening, standardization, and implementation of IT policies and guidelines for all employees.
 PERC also ensures that Cyber Insurance is in place and up-to-date to mitigate cyber fraud and cybersecurity risks.